 We are offering 34,000,000 shares of common stock.
-The selling stockholders identified in this prospectus are offering an additional 1,609,754 shares of common stock.
-We will not receive any of the proceeds from the sale of the shares being sold by the selling stockholders
+The selling stockholders identified in this prospectus are offering an additional 1,609,612 shares of common stock.
+We will not receive any of the proceeds from the sale of the shares being sold by the selling stockholders.

 Prior to this offering, there has been no public market for the common stock.
-It is currently estimated that the initial public offering price per share will be between \$13.00 and \$15.00.
+The initial public offering price per share is \$16.00.
 We have been approved to list our common stock on the New York Stock Exchange under the symbol "DT."

-Upon completion of this offering, affiliates of Thoma Bravo, LLC will own approximately 70.9% of our issued and outstanding shares of common stock, assuming the sale by us of 34,000,000 shares of common stock in this offering (or 69.7% of our issued and outstanding shares of common stock if the underwriters' option to purchase additional shares from us is exercised in full).
+Upon completion of this offering, affiliates of Thoma Bravo, LLC will own approximately 70.6% of our issued and outstanding shares of common stock, based on the sale by us of 34,000,000 shares of common stock in this offering (or 69.3% of our issued and outstanding shares of common stock if the underwriters' option to purchase additional shares from us is exercised in full).
 As a result, we will be a "controlled company" as defined under the New York Stock Exchange listing rules.
 See "Management-Status as a Controlled Company."